theta360developers/blog/_posts/2017-06-07-tutorial-aframe-theta-image-gallery.md

 ## [Test It](https://kai360.glitch.me)

-The site works best with your phone in landscape mode.
+Put your phone in landscape mode.